curif/AgeOfJoyQuartzDocumentation/content/Documents/Upgrade/Upgrade from 0.4 to 0.5.md

 ### Improvements

-Massive graphics, sound and ambient improvements thanks to @Geometrizer.
+Massive graphics, sound, NPCs and ambient improvements thanks to @Geometrizer.

 Game performance improved a lot, again, thanks @Geometrizer.

 Expanded emulation library!
 We've added more machine emulators (cores) and given you the ability to add your own.
-Be aware that some user-added cores may not work. @Emhashed
+Be aware that some user-added cores may not work. @**Emashzed**

 The game environment now dynamically responds to player movements, enhancing overall performance.
 Updates include optimizations in how cabinets load and unload, as well as improvements in playing attraction videos.